JevonMckenzie/Predicting-China-Boxoffice-Revenue/README.md

 # Predicting China Box Office Revenue Based on Taiwan Box Office Office

 ##### This Reopsitory only contains a portion of the project "Predicting China Box Office Revenue Based on Taiwan Box Office Office".
-The entire project is in collaboration with Chen Yu-Fang, 李童宇, 陳毅寰, Dimitri Cayard and Jevon Mckenzie
+The entire project is in collaboration with Chen Yu-Fang, 李童宇, 陳毅寰, Dimitri Cayard and Jevon Mckenzie (not yet on master branch.
+Needs to be cleaned up.On working branch branch jevon.

 ## Scraping data from the following websites to predict China Box Office Revenue: